Manifestation of the topological index formula in quantum waves and geophysical waves: Introduction

 \section{Introduction}

-The famous index theorem of Atiyah Singer obtained in the 60' relates two different domains of mathematics: spectral theory of pseudo-differential operators and differential topology \cite{booss_85}\cite{fedosov96}.
+The famous \href{https://en.wikipedia.org/wiki/Atiyah\%E2\%80\%93Singer_index_theorem}{index theorem of Atiyah Singer} obtained in the 60' relates two different domains of mathematics: spectral theory of pseudo-differential operators and differential topology \cite{booss_85}\cite{fedosov96}.
 This theorem has a strong importance in mathematics with many applications (e.g. the Riemann-Roch-Hirzebruch index formula that is used in geometric quantization \cite{hawkins00}) but also in physics: in quantum field theory with anomalies \cite[chap.19]{peskin_TQFT_95}, in molecular physics with energy spectrum \cite{fred-boris,fred-boris01,fred-boris02}.
 Recently P. Delplace, J.B.
-Marston and A. Venaille \cite{Delplace_Venaille_2018} have discovered that a famous model of oceanic equatorial waves established by Matsuno in 1966 \cite{matsuno1966quasi} has remarkable topological properties, namely that the existence of $\mathcal{N}=+2$ equatorial modes in the Matsuno's model is related to the fact that the dispersion equation of this model defines a vector bundle other $S^{2}$ whose topology is characterized by a Chern index with value $\mathcal{C}=+2$.
+Marston and A. Venaille \cite{Delplace_Venaille_2018} have discovered that a famous model of oceanic equatorial waves established by Matsuno in 1966 \cite{matsuno1966quasi} has remarkable topological properties, namely that the existence of $\mathcal{N}=+2$ equatorial modes in the Matsuno's model is related to the fact that the dispersion equation of this model defines a vector bundle over\footnote{Here $S^{2}$ is not related to the surface of the earth but is a surface in $\mathbb{R}^{3}$ that enclosed a singularity at the origin.} $S^{2}$ whose topology is characterized by a Chern index with value $\mathcal{C}=+2$.
+In the similar context of waves but in \href{https://en.wikipedia.org/wiki/Plasma_(physics)}{plasma physics}, Hong Qin, Yichen Fu \cite{2022_qin_plasma_physics} have recently predicted a manifestation of the index formula.

 In this paper we propose a general mathematical model that contains as particular cases the normal form used for molecular physics in \cite{fred-boris,fred-boris01} and the model of Matsuno \cite{matsuno1966quasi}\cite{Delplace_Venaille_2018} of equatorial waves.
-For this general model we have on one side a spectral index $\mathcal{N}\in\mathbb{Z}$ that counts the number of eigenvalues that moves upwards as a parameter $\mu$ increases and on the other side a topological Chern index $\mathcal{C}\in\mathbb{Z}$ associated to a vector bundle that characterizes the equivalence class of the model.
+For this general model we have on one side a spectral index $\mathcal{N}\in\mathbb{Z}$ that counts the number of eigenvalues that move upwards as a parameter $\mu$ increases and on the other side a topological Chern index $\mathcal{C}\in\mathbb{Z}$ associated to a vector bundle that characterizes the equivalence class of the model.
 We establish the index formula $\mathcal{N}=\mathcal{C}$.